zendesk/demo-snippets/community-roadmap/backend/README.md

 npm run test
 ```

 If you need to run the tests against a production service, you need a Zendesk instance and an instance of the community-roadmap service deployed.
-The Zendesk instance must have the Help Center Integration Token endpoint feature enabled (currently in EAP, available on URL `/hc/api/v2/integration/token`).
+The Zendesk instance must have the [secure end-user experience integrations for Help Center](https://support.zendesk.com/hc/en-us/articles/5860358664730) feature.
 You should also go to Admin Center to create an API token for your user.

 Example run against production Zendesk and Cloudflare service:
 ```